-The insurer must inform the worker that he or shethe worker may continue treating with the established attending physician or authorized nurse practitioner; however, reimbursement of transportation costs may be limited to the distance from the worker's home to a provider on the written list.
+The insurer must inform the worker that the worker may continue treating with the established attending physician or authorized nurse practitioner; however, reimbursement of transportation costs may be limited to the distance from the worker's home to a provider on the written list.

 - (c) Within a metropolitan area the insurer may not limit worker reimbursement for travel to an attending physician or authorized nurse practitioner even if there are medical providers closer to the worker. - (d) Travel reimbursement dispute decisions will be based on principles of reasonableness and fairness within the context of the specific case circumstances as well as the spirit and intent of the law. - (e) Personal vehicle mileage is the reasonable actual distance based on the beginning and ending addresses.
-The mileage reimbursement is limited to the rate published in Bulletin 112. - (f) Public transportation or, if required, special transportation will be reimbursed based on actual cost.
+The mileage reimbursement is limited to the rate published in Bulletin 112.
+The reimbursement rates for mileage expenses listed in Bulletin 112 are based on the rates published by the U.S. General Services Administration (GSA). - (f) Public transportation or, if required, special transportation will be reimbursed based on actual cost.